Adam-Lalani/Hack-Brown/README.md

 yarn dev
 ```
 ## Features
-Data fetching from Gmail using the Gmail API
+Data fetching from Gmail using the Gmail API<br />
-Data preprocessing using Python, Pandas, and NLTK
+Data preprocessing using Python, Pandas, and NLTK<br />
-Application of the PageRank algorithm for scoring
+Application of the PageRank algorithm for scoring<br />
 Responsive frontend design using Tailwind, React, and CSS